Ahrengot/multiple-google-analytics/readme.txt

 == Installation ==

-1. Upload `ahr-google-analytics` directory to the `/wp-content/plugins/` directory OR search for 'Easy Google Analytics'
+1. Upload `ahr-google-analytics` directory to the `/wp-content/plugins/` directory OR search for ‘Multiple Google Analytics'
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add one or more web property IDs (UA-XXXXXXX-X strings) on the settings page